internxt/drive-desktop-core/docs/TESTING.md

 ## Expect

-We use only `toHaveLength`, `toBe` or `toMatchObject`.
+We use only `toHaveLength`, `toBe`, `toMatchObject` and `toStrictEqual`.
 To check the calls of a depMock we use `calls`.
 Why? `calls` is going to return an array with all calls of a depMock so we can check in the same line the number of calls and the content of them.

 ```ts
 import * as depModule from 'module';